denten-books/plain-text/4-sign.md

 information exchange.
 But to recover the sign in full we must enact a media archeology at all layers and sites of the inscription.

-We have now traveled from the pixel down to magnetic storage media and back from the storage media to the screen.
-The passage opens up space between visible content, media, and the imposed forms that govern any and all higher notions of literary activity "floating" above this nominally "digital" layer.
 Technology does not determine the literary space: it has only the potential to hide implicit mechanisms of machine control, or, to offer possibilities for transformation not otherwise available to other forms of textuality.
 Loosely coupled to its material contexts, text can continue its relentless drive from matter to idea and into other matters as long as its passage is not hampered by regimes that prohibit further sharing, remixing, and transmediation.
 I say nothing yet of the potential necessity of such regulation.
 Under certain conditions, in the name of privacy, security, or property rights, it may become necessary to flatten out and to treat text as more of an analog, media-bound modality of communication, limited in its ability to move across minds and cultures.
 But, it is also in our broadly human, civic interest to keep such mechanisms of constraint visible to view, under continual scrutiny of critical, close, and closest possible reading.

 [^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
 This by contrast with